josephmads/skid/README.md

 ## Getting Started

-### To test the live website visit [sk-id.info](http://sk-id.info)

-- You can create an account with a username, password, first name, and last name (It doesn't need to be your real name).
-- Fill out more profile detals.
-- Create an Idea.
-- Add Skills, Materials, or Types of Work that all users can add to their profiles or Ideas.

 ### To download or clone this project and try it with the Django development server

 - Create a virtual environment, activate it, and install `requirements.txt` inside it.